-- Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+- Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This is to take account of situations where a person's behaviour outside school may suggest 'transferable risk'.
+For example, where a member of staff or volunteer is involved in an incident outside of school which did not involve children but could have an impact on their suitability to work with children